subbendumajumder/netscaler-nitro-api/docs/configuration/ssl-vpn/vpnglobal_binding/vpnglobal_binding.md

 #vpnglobal_binding

-Binding object showing the resources that can be bound to vpnglobal.
+Binding object which returns the resources bound to vpnglobal.

 ##Properties